bhavikkumar/terraform-master/README.md

   * Click `Attach` for all of the accounts listed

 ## User Terraform Setup
-Once the state has been stored in S3, there is no reason to run all the initialisation steps again.
-Users only have to run the following:
+Once the state has been stored in S3, users have to run the following command if they are setting up their local environment or if you ever set or change modules or backend configuration for Terraform.
- * `terraform init "-backend-config=backend.tfvars"` to initalise their local environment.
+ * `terraform init "-backend-config=backend.tfvars"`

-Any modifications can be made directly to terraform code and committed to source control.